7 Best Active Canadian NFL Players, Ranked

 He allowed three sacks, two more than in 2023, but allowed 16 fewer pressures.

-Of his three sacks, two came in his first two games of the season, Week 3 and 4, and from there, he allowed just one more in Week 10.
+Of his three sacks, two came in his first two games of the season, Week 3 and Week 4.
+From there, he allowed just one more in Week 10.

 2. Chuba Hubbard, Carolina Panthers: Edmonton, Alberta